 A basic understanding about dental implants and the costs Involved

 Teeth implants are the new generation of replacement dentistry.
-Unlike other forms of replacement, dental implants make use of the jaw bone structure to gain support for the replaced teeth while other forms of replacement (dental bridges) use the other teeth and surrounding tissues to gain support.
+Unlike other forms of replacement, dental implants make use of the jaw bone structure to gain support for the replaced teeth while other forms of replacement (dental bridges) use the adjacent teeth and surrounding tissues to gain support.
 So, this makes dental implants a far more superior type of replacement and has no effects whatsoever on the adjacent teeth that are present in the arch.

 Basic overview of implants

-A dental implant is a screw that is made out of titanium that is placed into the jaw bone.
+A dental implant is a screw that is made out of titanium or zirconia that is placed into the jaw bone.
 Titanium is a metal that has the property of osseointegration, which means that over time there is bone growth over the implant and the implant gets fused with the jaw bones.
 This implant screw forms the support for the replacement and is like the tooth root that is embedded in the jaw bones.

 Over this implant screw, the tooth replacement needs to be placed.
 A part known as abutment is tightened into the implant screw.
 The abutment will rise up over the surface of the gums and is seen like a projection from the jaw bones.

 Alternatively, the implant might support a group of teeth instead of just supporting a single tooth replacement.
-In such a case, instead of a single crown being placed over the abutment, there will be a bridge or a denture that the abutment or a group of abutments are supporting.
+In such cases, instead of a single crown being placed over the abutment, there will be a bridge or a denture that the abutment or a group of abutments are supporting.
 Read more about this in our article about the all-on-4 implants

 So a standard tooth replacement procedure with dental implants consists of three stages: